orientechnologies/orientdb-labs/OEP_10.md

 1. If rollback happens in the middle of structure modification changes we will rollback all changes applied on the pages on binary level and at the end of rollback data structure will be look like it was at the begging of transaction.
-2. If we roolback transaction after logical change is done, we will remove data entry from data structure instead of roling back of structure modifciation changes, so at the end of rollback data structure will *logically* look like it was at the begging of the transaction.
+2. If we roolback transaction after logical change is done, we will perform action on data structure which compensates executed action  instead of roling back of structure modifciation changes, so at the end of rollback data structure will *logically* look like it was at the begging of the transaction.

 Taken all above into account it becomes obvious that to implement "isolation" feature of transaction it is enough to acquire only